Introduction: How to Install a Rear Spoiler on a 2010 Hyundai Genesis Coupe - Measurements Included!

 The stock drill locations will be used for the easiest install.
 While I used the OEM drill template to locate the drill holes which made the install extremely easy, measurements are included so anybody with some measuring tape and a piece of string can locate the holes with the same precision.

 As always, if you choose to follow this guide it's under your own risk.
 My install came out perfect, but yours may vary depending on your access to tools or skill level.
+Also, this guide may get updated over time.
+To see the latest version, check it out here.

 Note - This guide is focused on the OEM Genesis Coupe Spoiler installed on a 2010 Hyundai Genesis Coupe 2.0T Base Model.
 This DIY can also be used for the "OEM Style" spoiler using the hole location method located at the end.